 Kai Ni

-I am currently a researcher at Microsoft, and I got my Ph.D. from College of Computing, Georgia Institute of Technology.
+I am currently a senior architect at Baidu IDL, and I got my Ph.D. from College of Computing, Georgia Institute of Technology.
 My research interests include computer vision, robotics, and machine learning.
 More specifically, I work on SfM/SLAM problems as well as place recognition.
 Frank Dellaert is my advisor.
 Check out the Research page, the Publications page, and the Software page to find out more.
-You may also find something interesting from my blog and albums.

 Automated SLAM Evaluation Workshop